 Energy Control Plan

-A company's hazardous energy control plan must specifically outline the scope, purpose, authorization, rules, and techniques to be utilized for the control of hazardous energy.
+A company's hazardous energy control plan is designed to protect workers and must specifically outline the scope, purpose, authorization, rules, and techniques to be utilized for the control of hazardous energy.

-The plan must also include a company's methods to enforce compliance.
+The plan must also include a company's methods to enforce compliance according to osha requirements.
 At a minimum, the following steps must be taken:

 1. A specific statement of the intended use of your procedures